Cork has an abundance of fabulous family-friendly walks, so why not get out there and make the most of your spare time!

 6. Beara Peninsula — Dursey Loop Walk

-Take your family on a trip over to the Beara Peninsula for a weekend full of hiking, fishing, sightseeing and cycling!
-This peninsula is home to some of the most breathtaking lands in Ireland and one particular walk will even have you zooming over the ocean in a cable car!
+Take your family on a trip over to the Beara Peninsula for a weekend full of hiking, fishing, sightseeing, and cycling!
+This peninsula is home to some of the most breathtaking walking routes in Ireland and one particular walk will even have you zooming over the ocean in a cable car!

 The Dursey Loop Walk takes you over to the westernmost tip of the peninsula, Dursey Island — a beautiful, remote island surrounded by the shimmering water of the Atlantic Ocean.
 A cable car (originally intended to transport the people of the island and their animals safely over to the mainland) takes you over to the island where you can pick up the trail.